strongbrewio/strongbrewio.github.io/_posts/2018-12-08-opinionated-guidelines-for-large-nx-angular-projects.md

     - `utils`

 - A feature contains logic specific to a certain domain, like managing users or performing authentication.
-- On the other hand, the `utils` lib contains logic that doesn't have anything to do with any domain, E.g: http interceptors, shared RxJS operators, a service that handles notifications etc...
+- On the other hand, the `utils` lib contains logic that doesn't have anything to do with any domain, E.g: HTTP interceptors, shared RxJS operators, a service that handles notifications etc...
 Consider it a toolkit for your workspace.

-In the next few secions we are going to cover the 3 types of feature libs, the `ui-kit` lib and the `utils` lib.
+In the next few sections we are going to cover the 3 types of feature libs, the `ui-kit` lib and the `utils` lib.

 #### feature/api